awsdocs/amazon-athena-user-guide/doc_source/vpc-flow-logs.md

   For information about this approach, see [Query flow logs using Amazon Athena](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs-athena.html) in the *Amazon VPC User Guide*\.
 + **Amazon Athena console** – Create your tables and queries directly in the Athena console\.
 For more information, read this page\.

-## Creating and Querying Tables for VPC Flow Logs<a name="create-vpc-logs-table"></a>
+## Creating and querying tables for VPC flow logs<a name="create-vpc-logs-table"></a>

 Before you begin querying the logs in Athena, [enable VPC flow logs](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/flow-logs.html), and configure them to be saved to your Amazon S3 bucket\.
 After you create the logs, let them run for a few minutes to collect some data\.
 The logs are created in a GZIP compression format that Athena lets you query directly\.

 When you create a VPC flow log, you can use the default format or specify a custom format\.
 Use a custom format when you want to specify the fields to return in the flow log and the order in which the fields appear\.
-For more information, see [Flow Log Records](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html#flow-log-records) in the *Amazon VPC User Guide*\.
+For more information, see [Flow log records](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html#flow-log-records) in the *Amazon VPC User Guide*\.

-### Common Considerations<a name="vpc-flow-logs-common-considerations"></a>
+### Common considerations<a name="vpc-flow-logs-common-considerations"></a>

 When you create tables in Athena for Amazon VPC flow logs, remember the following points:
 + By default, in Athena, Parquet will access columns by name\.
-For more information, see [Handling Schema Updates](handling-schema-updates-chapter.md)\.
+For more information, see [Handling schema updates](handling-schema-updates-chapter.md)\.
 + Use the names in the flow log records for the column names in Athena\.
 The names of the columns in the Athena schema should exactly match the field names in the Amazon VPC flow logs, with the following differences:
   + Replace the hyphens in the Amazon VPC log field names with underscores in the Athena column names\.
 In Athena, the only acceptable characters for database names, table names, and column names are lowercase letters, numbers, and the underscore character\.
-For more information, see [Database, Table, and Column Names](glue-best-practices.md#schema-names)\.
+For more information, see [Database, table, and column names](glue-best-practices.md#schema-names)\.
   + Escape the flow log record names that are [reserved keywords](reserved-words.md) in Athena by enclosing them with backticks\.

-### CREATE TABLE Statement for Amazon VPC Flow Logs<a name="vpc-flow-logs-create-table-statement"></a>
+### CREATE TABLE statement for Amazon VPC flow logs<a name="vpc-flow-logs-create-table-statement"></a>

 The following procedure creates an Amazon VPC table for Amazon VPC flow logs\.
 If you create a flow log with a custom format, you must create a table with fields that match the fields that you specified when you created the flow log in the same order that you specified them\.

 **To create an Athena table for Amazon VPC flow logs**

-1. Enter a DDL statement like the following into the Athena console query editor, following the guidelines in the [Common Considerations](#vpc-flow-logs-common-considerations) section\.
-The sample statement creates a table that has the columns for Amazon VPC flow logs versions 2 through 5 as documented in [Flow Log Records](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html#flow-log-records)\.
+1. Enter a DDL statement like the following into the Athena console query editor, following the guidelines in the [Common considerations](#vpc-flow-logs-common-considerations) section\.
+The sample statement creates a table that has the columns for Amazon VPC flow logs versions 2 through 5 as documented in [Flow log records](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html#flow-log-records)\.
 If you use a different set of columns or order of columns, modify the statement accordingly\.

    ```
    CREATE EXTERNAL TABLE IF NOT EXISTS `vpc_flow_logs` (